 You can see the whole fretboard in the diagram on the right.
 The red notes are the root notes.
 Try to get used to seeing how the scale repeats itself.
 Every time you see a red note, that’s the octave, and it means the scale is starting over again.

 The minor pentatonic scale I just showed you in this video is really only the tip of the iceberg.
-If you really want to accelerate your mastery of blues guitar, checkout Blues Guitar Unleashed by Griff Hamlin.
-It’s a great course that will have you on your way in no time!
+If you’re ready to truly learn how to use this scale to create heartfelt solos, checkout my Box 1 Blues Soloing course.

 Questions or Comments?
 Leave one below!
 And start ripping it up with that pentatonic minor scale!